werf/werf/docs/pages/how_to/distributed_build.md

 </details>

-With the added `.gitlab-ci.yml`, you can build the application on any runner with such dapp advantages as using stages cache.
+With the added `.gitlab-ci.yml`, you can build the application on any runner with such werf advantages as using stages cache.

-When `dapp dimg stages pull <registry_address>` executed, dapp looks into dappfile, calculates signatures of stages and pulls only last available in a Docker registry image, according to stages conveyor.
+When `werf dimg stages pull <registry_address>` executed, werf looks into config, calculates signatures of stages and pulls only last available in a Docker registry image, according to stages conveyor.

-> If you need to pull images of every stage you can use `--all` option with `dapp dimg stages pull` command.
+> If you need to pull images of every stage you can use `--all` option with `werf dimg stages pull` command.

-Make changes in the dappfile and push it.
+Make changes in the config and push it.
 Retry build stage several times and compare job logs.
-You will see that dapp uses cache and build only stage with changes and stages after that stage, according to the stage conveyor.
+You will see that werf uses cache and build only stage with changes and stages after that stage, according to the stage conveyor.

 ## Conclusions

-Dapp can use a distributed cache and can work with:
+Werf can use a distributed cache and can work with:
 * **Dynamic resources.** You can start build node on-demand, pull stages cache and build n image.
 * **More than one build nodes.** You can have more than one build nodes in your environment.

 The only steps you need are:
-* pull existing stages cache from the Docker registry with the `dapp dimg stages pull REPO` command before building;
+* pull existing stages cache from the Docker registry with the `werf dimg stages pull REPO` command before building;
-* build images and push it with stages cache to the Docker registry with the `dapp dimg bp --with-stages REPO` command.
+* build images and push it with stages cache to the Docker registry with the `werf dimg bp --with-stages REPO` command.